- 225ml milk, plus a little more for glazing

 - 3 eggs

-1. Heat 200ml milk gently in a pan along with the chai tea bags till just boiling, and then turn off the heat and leave to infuse for 1 hour.
-Bring back up to blood temperature and then strain the milk into a bowl with the yeast and 1 tsp sugar.
+1. Heat 200ml milk gently in a pan along with the chai tea bags till just simmering, and then turn off the heat and leave to infuse for 1 hr.
+Bring back up to skin temperature and then strain the milk into a bowl with the yeast and 1 tsp sugar.
+Set aside.

-2. Finely grate the zest of your oranges into a bowl.
+2. Finely grate the zest of your oranges into a separate bowl.
 Juice the oranges into the same bowl, straining out any pips.
-Soak the sultanas or raisins and set aside to soak in the zesty juice
+Add the sultanas or raisins and set aside to soak in the zesty juice

-3. Tip the flour into a large mixing bowl and grate over the butter.
-Rub in with your fingertips, or in a food mixer, until well mixed, and then add the rest of the sugar and the salt, ginger and mixed spice.
-Beat together 2 of the eggs together in a separate bowl.
+3. Tip the flour into a large mixing bowl and grate in the butter.
+Rub in with your fingertips till well mixed, and then add the rest of the sugar and ½ tsp salt, the mixed spice and ginger.
+Stir to mix.
+Beat two of the eggs together in a separate bowl.

 4. Make a well in the middle of the flour.
 Add the beaten eggs and the yeast mixture.
 Stir in, adding enough milk to make a soft dough – it shouldn't look at all dry or tough.
 Turn out onto your work surface and knead for 10 mins till smooth and elastic.
 Lightly oil or butter a clean bowl and put the dough into it.
 Cover with a tea towel and leave in a warm place until it has doubled in size – around 3-4 hrs.

 5. Tip the dough out on to a lightly greased work surface and knead for a minute or so, then flatten it out.
 Drain the orange juice from the dried fruit.
 Scatter the fruit over the dough.
-Knead again to spread the fruit around evenly, then divide into 16 equal pieces and roll these into bun shapes.
-Put on lined baking trays and score a cross into the top of each, then cover and put in a warm place to prove until doubled in size.
+Knead again to spread the fruit evenly through the dough, then divide into 16 equal pieces and roll these into bun shapes.
+Put on baking trays lined with baking paper, then cover and put in a warm place to prove until doubled in size.